MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-samples.md

             "workspaceResourceId": "/subscriptions/aaaa0a0a-bb1b-cc2c-dd3d-eeeeee4e4e4e/resourceGroups/my-resource-group/providers/Microsoft.OperationalInsights/workspaces/my-workspace",
             "name": "centralWorkspace"
           }
-        ]
+        ],
+        "azureMonitorMetrics":
+        {
+            "name": "azureMonitorMetrics-default"
+        }
       },
       "dataFlows": [
         {
             "streams": [
                 "Microsoft-Perf"
             ],
             "destinations": [
                 "centralWorkspace"
-          ]
+            ],
+            "transformKql": "source",
+            "outputStream": "Microsoft-Perf"
+        },
+        {
+            "streams": [
+                "Microsoft-Perf"
+            ],
+            "destinations": [
+                "azureMonitorMetrics-default"
+            ],
+            "outputStream": "Microsoft-InsightsMetrics"
         }
       ]
     }
 }
 ```

 ### Text logs
 DCRs for text logs have a `logfiles` data source that has the details for the log files that should be collected by the agent.
 This includes the name of a stream that must be defined in `streamDeclarations` with the columns of the incoming data.
-This is currently as set list as described in [Collect logs from a text file with Azure Monitor Agent](../agents/data-collection-log-text.md#incoming-stream).
+This is currently a set list as described in [Collect logs from a text file with Azure Monitor Agent](../agents/data-collection-log-text.md#incoming-stream).

 Add a transformation to the `dataFlows` property to filter out records you don't want to collect and to format the data to match the schema of the destination table.
 A common scenario is to parse a delimited log file into multiple columns as described in [Delimited log files](../agents/data-collection-log-text.md#delimited-log-files).